Cupid (112 song)

-"Cupid" is the third and final single released from 112's debut album of the same name.
+"Cupid" is a song by R&B group 112, released in May 1997 as the third and final single from their self-titled debut album.
 Slim sings lead on the song.
 The song peaked at number 13 on the Billboard Hot 100 and number 2 on the Hot R&B/Hip-Hop Songs chart, their third top 40 hit on both charts.
-It was certified Platinum by the RIAA for selling 1,000,000 copies.
+It was certified platinum by the RIAA for selling 1,000,000 copies.

 Music video

-Directed by Dante Ariola and Jay Papke, the video features the band singing their affections towards a woman while standing or sitting on a chair.
+Directed by Dante Ariola and Jay Papke, the video features the group singing their affections towards a woman while standing or sitting on a chair, played by actress Garcelle Beauvais.